Desire (Pharoahe Monch album)

 Desire is the second solo album from hip hop artist Pharoahe Monch, released on June 26, 2007.
 The album comes eight years after the rapper's critically acclaimed solo debut, Internal Affairs, which followed the break-up of Monch's former group Organized Konfusion.
 After a short stint on Geffen Records, a number of labels began a bidding war for the rapper, including Eminem's Shady Records, Denaun Porter's Runyon Ave.
 Records, Bad Boy Records and Sony Records.
 In early 2006, it was announced that Pharoahe had signed a deal with Steve Rifkind's Street Records Corporation for the release of his second album.

-The first song released from the album was "Let's Go", produced by Black Milk.
-"Let's Go" was featured as the B-side on the album's first proper single, "Push", released in September 2006.
+Release

+"Push" is the first single taken from Desire.
+It was released on 11 September 2006, with the B-side single "Let's Go".
 A music video for "Push" was also released in late September 2006, and has received play on MTV Base.
 The video is set in the New York City blackout of 1977.
 A ten-minute internet-only video for the track "When the Gun Draws" was released exclusively to AllHipHop.com on January 3, 2007.
 Desire features production from Monch, longtime collaborator Lee Stone, The Alchemist, Denaun Porter, Black Milk and Sean C. Album guests include Erykah Badu and Denaun Porter.
 The single Desire is featured in the video game Madden 08.

+The second single, "Let's Go", was released on 15 September and produced by Black Milk.
+It features singing by MeLa Machinko, a fast-paced guitar-led beat produced by Black Milk, scratches provided by Boogie Blind, and two verses rapped by Pharoahe Monch.

+Reception

 The album received critical acclaim, just like Internal Affairs.
 As of July 11, 2007, the album has sold 17,026 copies in the US.